fltt/make4java/README.md

 Sure, **make4java** requires you to *manually* download all the external libraries, whereas `maven` downloads them automatically.
-At first this may seem to be a disadvantage, but when using `maven` with *big* projects, with tens or hundreds of dependencies it happens more often than not to include two slightly different version of the same library, just because they are themselves dependencies of other libraries whose dependencies you can't control -- or maybe can, with great effort.
+At first this may seem to be a great feature, but when using `maven` with *big* projects, with tens or hundreds of dependencies it happens more often than not to include two slightly different version of the same library, just because they are themselves dependencies of other libraries whose dependencies you can't control -- or maybe can, with great effort.
-If you can control which version of a library to download, then you can choose the most suitable *single* version of that library.
+**make4java** gives you full control about which *single* version of a library to use in your project.
+And if you need different versions of the same library, just download them all and you're done.

 Tweak instructions
 ------------------